QubesOS/qubes-doc/introduction/support.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sorry to hear that!
-In that case, we recommend asking for help on the `Qubes Forum <https://forum.qubes-os.org/>`__ or on the `qubes-users mailing list <#qubes-users>`__.
+In that case, we recommend asking for help on the `Qubes Forum <https://forum.qubes-os.org/>`__ or on the :ref:`qubes-users mailing list <introduction/support:qubes-users>`.
 Choose the venue you prefer, but please don’t ask on both at the same time!
-Before you ask, please review our `discussion guidelines <#discussion-guidelines>`__ and StackOverflow’s advice on `how to ask good questions <https://stackoverflow.com/help/how-to-ask>`__.
-Don’t forget to `stay safe <#staying-safe>`__!
+Before you ask, please review our :ref:`introduction/support:discussion guidelines` and StackOverflow’s advice on `how to ask good questions <https://stackoverflow.com/help/how-to-ask>`__.
+Don’t forget to :ref:`stay safe <introduction/support:staying safe>`!

 I don't need support, but I think I found a bug.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We’d be grateful if you reported it (but please make sure no one else has already reported it first)!
-Please see :doc:`Issue Tracking </introduction/issue-tracking>` for details.
+Please see :doc:`/introduction/issue-tracking` for details.

 I don't need support, but I'd like to request a feature.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 No promises, but we’d be happy to consider it!
-Please see :doc:`Issue Tracking </introduction/issue-tracking>` for details.
+Please see :doc:`/introduction/issue-tracking` for details.

 Where's the best place to discuss Qubes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-That would be the `Qubes Forum <https://forum.qubes-os.org/>`__ and the `qubes-users mailing list <#qubes-users>`__.
-Please have a look at our `discussion guidelines <#discussion-guidelines>`__ before diving in.
+That would be the `Qubes Forum <https://forum.qubes-os.org/>`__ and the :ref:`qubes-users mailing list <introduction/support:qubes-users>`.
+Please have a look at our :ref:`introduction/support:discussion guidelines` before diving in.
 Enjoy!

 How can I get involved and contribute?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Thank you for asking!
-Please see :doc:`How to Contribute </introduction/contributing>` for all the ways you can do so.
+Please see :doc:`/introduction/contributing` for all the ways you can do so.

 I would like to report a security vulnerability.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 That sounds more like you helping us!
 Thanks!
-Please see :ref:`Reporting Security Issues in Qubes OS <project-security/security:reporting security issues in qubes os>`.
+Please see :ref:`project-security/security:reporting security issues in qubes os`.

 Staying safe
 ------------